 - Perform “pat” searches on female clients

 - Address gender specific issues in a trauma informed approach

 - Assist with crisis intervention related to mental health and trauma needs

 - High School Diploma or GED

-- One year of experience working in the behavioral health field.
+- One (1) year of experience appropriate to the assignment

 - Experience working with offender population

 - Experience documenting behaviors according to established policies and procedures

 - Experience observing, monitoring and/or intervening in drug/alcohol treatment